What is tuberculosis?

 How is TB diagnosed?

 Usually, the initial diagnostic/screening test for tuberculosis is the skin test.
 A small amount of fluid is injected under the skin of the forearm; the fluid contains a protein derived from the microorganism causing TB, and is absolutely harmless to the body.
 The area is visually examined by a health professional after 48-72 hours to determine the result of the test.
 A positive skin test does not mean that you have active disease; rather, that you may have been exposed to the organism referred to as TB infection at some time in the past.
 If the result of the skin test is positive, a chest X-ray must be obtained to ascertain whether there is any active disease.
 A physician or a trained health professional will also review your history and may order further tests, if necessary.
 If you are diagnosed with active TB, you will be required to take medications as prescribed by the physician.
+Alternatively, a blood test is available to determine if infection has occurred.

 What about the BCG Vaccine used in many countries outside the United States?